 You also might be asking yourself, how many days in Zion is good enough?
 It depends on what you want to do and what else you are squeezing into this southwest itinerary.
 Personally, I think two full days is enough to get a good feel for the Zion hiking trails, but folks will spend up to a week in Zion National Park.
 I mean, that is why you’re wanting to take a trip to Zion National Park, right?
 Alright, lets dig deeper into one of the best National Parks in Utah.

 When you Google, “hotels in Zion National Park Utah”, you’ll get overwhelmed with the choices you have when visiting Zion.
-We’ll go over two options: One is a budget friendly hotel about 30 minutes from the park, and the other is a more luxury experience lodging near Zion National Park.
+We’ll go over a few options: One is a budget friendly hotel about 30 minutes from the park, and the other two are a more luxury experience lodging near Zion National Park.

 Springhill Suites Springdale Zion National Park